kekse1/v3/README.md

 Is being improved from time to time.

 #### geo.js
-ATM distance calculation between two latitude/longitude values.
+ATM only distance calculation between two latitude/longitude values.
 Implemented *two* algorithms: 'haversine' and 'spherical law of cosines'; output is either an object with all units in it, or (if defined) one of seven distance units.

 #### levenshtein.js